BrianGardnerAtl/website/_drafts/setup_and_text.md

 ## Show some user data

-The first composable functions I added are for the user information at the top of the tweetn These are the user's display name, Twitter handle, and Tweet time.
+The first composable functions are for the user information at the top of the tweet.
+These are the user's display name, Twitter handle, and Tweet time.
 Displaying text in compose involves creating a composable function whose only responsibility is to diplay the text.
 Since there are three text items, I add three functions for each item.